Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 > In this context, the term _token_ is used
 > for the smart contract that tracks coin transfers, for the single coin units and for the category
 > of similar coins.
-This is sometime confusing.
+This is sometimes confusing.

 Native and derived tokens can be categorized in many ways [[OliveiraZBS18](#references),[Freni20](#references),[Tapscott20](#references)].